vgavara/haversine-ts/README.md

 - Allows using decimal degree (DD) or degrees minutes seconds (DMS) coordinates.
 - Allows calculating start and end bearings of a path between two points.
 - Allows calculating the end point of a path given its start point, start bearing and distance.
+- Allows sorting points by distance from a reference point.

 ## At a glance